gregrickaby/nextjs-github-pages/README.md

 ## Github Actions

 This is where the magic happens.
-The [workflow file](https://github.com/gregrickaby/nextjs-github-pages/blob/master/.github/workflows/nodejs.yml) is running a few commands to deploy the app.
+The [workflow file](https://github.com/gregrickaby/nextjs-github-pages/blob/main/.github/workflows/deploy.yml) is running a few commands to deploy the app.

 ![screenshot](https://dl.dropbox.com/s/59p760lil6obvlr/Screenshot%202020-03-21%2010.17.34.png?dl=0)

 Here are the steps in plain English:

-1. Check out `/master` branch
+1. Check out `/main` branch
 2. Setup Node LTS
-3. Get Yarn's cache from the last build 🚀
+3. Get NPM's cache from the last build 🚀
 4. Build the app
 5. Deploy the app to the `/github-pages` branch (using a the `ACTIONS_DEPLOY_KEY` you generated earlier).